fsharp/fsharp/README.md

 * this repository does not undergo the QA test process that upstream does, so the `tests/fsharpqa` folder and all files within should be removed when merging
 * this repository does not contain any of the Visual Studio tooling or integrations, so the `vsintegration` directory and all files within should be removed when merging
 * anything referencing `FSharp.LaunguageService.Compiler` is a Microsoft-internal version of the open FSharp.Compiler.Service repository, and should be removed when merging
-* Windows-specific scrips like `update.cmd` and `runtests.cmd` aren't used in this repository, and so should be removed when merging
+* Windows-specific scripts like `update.cmd` and `runtests.cmd` aren't used in this repository, and so should be removed when merging

 ### Continuous Integration Build